 Welcome!
 I am Rohit Rangwani.
-I am a Ph.D. candidate at the Department of Bioengineering, University of California, Los Angeles (UCLA) and a visiting graduate student at Center for Neural Science and Medicine (CNSM), Cedars-Sinai.
-I am currently working with Dr. Tanuj Gulati at Gulati Lab.
-My dissertation focuses on cerebellar brain-machine interfaces in healthy and stroke models to better understand the underlying cortico-cerebellar motor network in healthy vs stroke-injured brains.
-This work is supported by the American Heart Association predoctoral fellowship.
+I am postdoctoral researcher working with Dr. Cecile Verbaarschot at Department of Neurological Surgery at University of Texas Southwestern Medical Center.
+I finished my Ph.D. in Neuroenigneering at the Department of Bioengineering, University of California, Los Angeles (UCLA) and worked as a visiting graduate student at Center for Neural Science and Medicine (CNSM), Cedars-Sinai during this period.
+My doctoral research work with Dr. Tanuj Gulati focused on cerebellar brain-machine interfaces in healthy and stroke models to better understand the underlying cortico-cerebellar motor network in healthy vs stroke-injured brains.
+This was supported by the American Heart Association predoctoral fellowship.

 I am passionate about everything related to neuro and health tech.
 Over the course of my professional journey, I have gained diverse experience across academic and industry domains.
 I graduated with a master’s degree in Electrical Engineering from Texas A&M University, College Station and earned my bachelor of technology degree in Electronics and Communication Engineering from National Institute of Technology, Warangal, India.
 During my master’s, I worked at Integrated Neuro-Prosthetics Lab(INPL) developing novel ways of modulating/augmenting sensory feedback for improving rehabilitation and human-machine interfaces.
 Our published work establishes transcutaneous electrical stimulation as a novel method of modulating proprioception.
 Overall, I am interested in understanding the sensorimotor system’s cortical and peripheral circuits to develop translational therapies for diseased neural states.
 To accomplish these goals, I have worked with intracortical recordings, EEG, EMG and different stimulation approaches.